opencontrol/example-pipelines/output/CM-6.md

 # CM-6
 ## Addressed by:
+ - BOSH Stemcells
+ - Manifests
+ - Nessus
  - Amazon Elastic Block Store
- - Nessus
+ - S3
  - Amazon Machine Images
- - S3
- - BOSH Stemcells
- - Manifests

-## CM-6 a
-- DevOps and Security Engineers maintain the baseline configuration for VPC, EBS and AMIs.
-Best practices, FISMA compliant AMIs are utilized as there are no benchmarks available.
+BOSH Stemcells are used for the standard baseline OS images and software vulnerability management updates.
+Updates to new BOSH stemcells are located and stored within Amazon S3.
+The specifications of the current release of BOSH stemcells are located on GitHub.
+DevOps implements Cloud Foundry standard BOSH stemcells for baseline OS configuration.

+Cloud Foundry configuration settings are documented within the deployment manifest on the 18F GitHub and Cloud Foundry sites.
+DevOps implements manifest templates written in yml to automate deployment of multiple applications at once and the platform within AWS with consistency and reproducibility.